 All Hallows RC High School is a relatively new build school and is compliant to all current regulations.
 The school building has facilities for supporting personal care and medical needs.
 There is a school lift and in the event of the lift not working, a plan is in place to ensure access to learning on the ground floor.
 When required due to pupil needs, subject lessons may be timetabled outside of their faculty area to ensure that all learning is accessible.
 Accessible changing facilities are available to pupils who require it.
 Staff are suitably trained to support pupils with medical conditions.
 There are accessible entrances to school which pupils with disabilities use.
 Adaptive equipment is available where appropriate.

 24. How do I find the school's accessibility plan?

-This can be located on the school website under 'Need to Know' and then the tab 'Disability Equality Scheme'
+This can be located on the school website under 'policies'.